Apple Claps Back

 Regardless, given how Apple Intelligence is going to be baked into Apple's devices at the OS-level, it's clearly going to be one of those "every day" products.
 That just makes the stakes even higher to be the "best".
 And you'll forgive my skepticism there, but I've been living with Siri on my iPhone for the past 13 years.
 Each and every year we're told this is the year that she "just works" and every year we're disappointed.
 Not just tech nerds.
 Larry David too.
 That joke works because Siri has largely become a joke.
 A frustrating punchline of a product.

 And so in profiles pre-launch Cook can get away with saying things like "It's changed my life.
-It really has." and talking about Apple Intelligence in the same breath with the iPad click-wheel and iPhone touch interface.
+It really has." and talking about Apple Intelligence in the same breath with the iPod click-wheel and iPhone touch interface.
 But those words now need to be backed up, faster than Apple might like.

 1 To Apple's credit, it's better to have a complicated relationship without a $14B investment...